sean-olson-e/Rapid-Application-Development-using-Angular-CLI/project_apps/5-configuring-routes/README.md

 ### f: Add navigation elements

-1. Add buttons to the key-manager template to function as navaigation contols
+1. Add buttons to the key-manager template to function as navigation controls
 2. Configure the routerLink and activeRouterLink attributes on the buttons

 ```